 Why the ‘A, B, C’ song is not helpful to beginner readers

 Many young children learn to sing the ‘A, B, C’ song in nursery or at home.
 This song teaches them the names and the order of the letters of the alphabet.
-This is a great way to store the alphabetic order of letters in our long-term memory.
+It’s a great way to store the alphabetic order of letters in our long-term memories.
 I still use the alphabet song when using a dictionary!
-But what beginner readers need initially is to know the sound of the letters.
+However, what beginner readers need initially is to know the sounds of the letters.
 Letter names can confuse and obstruct learning to read.

 Here are some other examples:

-The letter ‘y’: The letter name is ‘why’ which starts with the sound ‘w’ but the sound of the letter is ‘y’ as in ‘yellow’.
+• Y: The letter name is pronounced ‘why’, which starts with the sound /w/, but the sound of the letter is /y/ as in ‘yellow’.

-The letter ‘s’: The name is ‘es’ which starts with the sound ‘e’ not the sound ‘s’.
-And there are many more.
-In fact, only about 6 letter names can help children recall the letter sounds.
+There are many more.
+In fact, only about six letter names can help children to recall the letter sounds.

 Comments